kairos-io/kairos/docs/content/en/docs/Reference/build-from-scratch.md

 RUN rm -rf /boot/initramfs-*
 ```

-Few things we can notice in the Dockerfile:
+In the Dockerfile, note the following:

-- We base our image on `fedora`.
-Similarly we could have based our image on other distributions.
-See [the Kairos official images](https://github.com/kairos-io/kairos/tree/master/images) for an example
+- The base image we're using is fedora.
+However, you could also base your image on other distributions.
+See [the Kairos official images](https://github.com/kairos-io/kairos/tree/master/images) for an example.
-- We install a set of packages.
-Few of them are actually required, such as: `rsync`, `grub`, `systemd`, `kernel`, and we generate finally the initramfs inside the image
+- We're installing a set of packages, including `rsync`, `grub`, `systemd`, `kernel`, and we're generating the initramfs inside the image.
-- We copy the Kairos framework images file to the root of the container.
-Choose the framework image that match closely with your setup.
-The framework images are published here: https://quay.io/repository/kairos/framework?tab=tags
+- We're copying the Kairos framework image file to the root of the container.
+Choose the framework image that closely matches your setup.
+You can find the framework images published here: https://quay.io/repository/kairos/framework?tab=tags

-Now build the image with:
+3. Now build the image with:

 ```bash
 docker build -t test-byoi .